 Non-owner car insurance in Washington, by age and gender

-Non-owner car insurance costs in Washington can vary by age and gender.
-When you add a male teen driver to your car insurance, your premiums could go up by $930 a month, while adding a 16-year-old female might increase your monthly cost by $903 .
+Non-owner car insurance costs in Washington vary by age and gender.
+If you add a male teen driver to your car insurance, expect to pay an average of $930 monthly, whereas if you add a 16-year-old female, you’ll pay $903 per month, based on CarInsurance.com’s analysis.

 Non-owner auto insurance in the biggest Washington cities

-In Spokane Valley non-owner auto insurance costs $28 per month or $335 annually, while drivers in Spokane pay $30 monthly for the same coverage.
+In Spokane Valley the average cost of non-owner auto insurance is $28 per month or $335 per year, and Spokane drivers pay $30 a month for the same coverage.

 In Washington, car insurance rates differ by city, as insurance companies assess the frequency of accidents, theft and vandalism when determining non-owner car insurance premiums.